7 Things to Know About the iPhone 8 iOS 13.3.1 Update

 It’ll guide you through the current problems with the operating system, fixes for those issues, your downgrade options, and a whole lot more.

-We’ve been using the iPhone 8’s iOS 13.3 update for a very short time and here’s what we’ve found thus far.
+We’ve been using the iPhone 8’s iOS 13.3 update for several days now and here’s what we’ve found thus far.

 iPhone 8 iOS 13.3.1 Impressions & Performance